What is OpenVista?

 Yes, it does.
 OpenVista incorporates a true end-to-end, fully integrated financial management system that offers an ideal replacement option for existing health information systems and their costly, disparate bolt-on applications.
 With OpenVista, hospitals, healthcare networks and behavioral health providers across the country are controlling costs, accelerating revenue collection and providing better patient services, all while reducing or even eliminating dependencies on multiple applications.

-OpenVista's financial management applications provide an all-inclusive suite of Patient Access (enterprise scheduling, patient registration, eligibility checking), Patient Accounting (universal billing, collections and payments, contract management), Claims Management and Informatics solutions.
+OpenVista's financial management applications provide an all-inclusive suite of Patient Access (patient registration, eligibility checking), Patient Accounting (universal billing, collections and payments, contract management), Claims Management and Informatics solutions.

 The OpenVista financial management system enables healthcare providers to: